Welcome to Your New Home

 With twenty-one units, groups of four students share a kitchen, living room, and bath, with four single-furnished bedrooms.
 Couches, chairs, and a kitchen set are provided.

-Students must have 30 credits and at least a 2.0 GPA to live in Lynch McCarthy.
+Students must have more than 50 credits and at least a 2.0 GPA to live in Lynch McCarthy.

 Loras owns houses surrounding the campus that house three to six students each.
 Houses have bedroom furniture, but otherwise unfurnished.
 Students must have 50 credits and at least a 2.0 GPA.